Fayetteville Saves 1,000 Hours with Laserfiche

 As a result, the City streamlined its approval process, processed 2,581 applications, and issued 1,709 incentive payments.

 Due to the demand for rental properties, many residents in Fayetteville need an easy way to identify their landlord’s name and contact information.
-Last year, the Fayetteville City Council passed Ordinance 120.02, which requires landlords owning more than two residential rental properties within the City to choose a designated representative to serve as a point of contact for resident renters and their neighbors.
-They must also provide that representative’s contact information to an online Landlord’s Representative Registry.
+Last year, the Fayetteville City Council passed Ordinance 120.02, which requires landlords owning more than 2 residential rental properties within the City to designate a representative as a point of contact for renters and their neighbors.
+They must also provide the representative’s contact information online.

 The City needed an effective way to organize information and direct residents to the right contact, so they again turned to Laserfiche.
 The MCCi team helped them develop a form to collect landlord information and a custom web view to search that database.
 To date, 900+ landlords have registered, making it much easier for residents to access this key information.